sunwukonga/notes/README.md

 ## Necessary files

 Files that do not appear in this repository, but which are necessary for it to operate are:
-`secret.gpg` -- encrypted passphrase file
+  - `secret.gpg` -- encrypted passphrase file
-`notes`      -- content to be encrypted
+  - `notes`      -- content to be encrypted
-`secret`     -- transient plaintext that `secret.gpg` is produced from
+  - `secret`     -- transient plaintext that `secret.gpg` is produced from

-gpg --decrypt secret.gpg | gpg --yes --batch --passphrase-fd 0 -c notes